-The regulations identify that "Due Diligence" should be carried out on our "Client" and are required because we deal with one off transactions of €15,000/£12,000 or more.
+The regulations identify that "Due Diligence" should be carried out on our "Client".
 The customer we must identify is the beneficiary of the transaction, identified as anyone who owns or controls 25% or more of the property.
-Therefore all Vendors,

-Landlords, Buyers\ & Tenants\\ will be subject to an electronic Anti Money Laundering check.
+Therefore all Vendors, Landlords, Buyers\ & Tenants\\ will be subject to an electronic Anti Money Laundering and Sanction check.
 Should the check be unsuccessful we will then seek further identification through approved documentation.
 Should a face to face meeting not take place or the transaction be one that is identified as high risk by the company then the electronic check will be run through on "High Risk" which will check the client more thoroughly.
 Again, should this not be successful further identification will be sought through approved documentation.